 - Record all web addresses visited, even if the user has set the account to clear the history

 - Provide access to updates on all social accounts used on the computer.

 Pretty comprehensive!
-Before you start spying in this way, it's best to take breather and think about whether it is the best thing to do.
+Before you start spying in this way, it's best to take a breather and think about whether it is the best thing to do.
 Are you prepared for bad news?
-What will you do if you do discover your partner is having an affair?
-If the relationship is on its last legs, then evidence of an affair can be incredibly useful for divorce cases and the like using computer tracking software may be key to you getting a fair deal.
-And don't paranoia take over if you constantly get reassurance that nothing untoward is taking place behind your back, then it's time to accept that is the truth.
+What will you do if you discover your partner is having an affair?
+Suppose the relationship is on its last legs.
+In that case, evidence of an affair can be incredibly useful for divorce cases, and using computer tracking software may be key to you getting a fair deal.
+And don't let paranoia take over if you constantly get reassurance that nothing untoward is taking place behind your back; then, it's time to accept that is the truth.
 Good luck!